 - Apply the principles of psychosocial and oral-motor development, feeding dynamics, parenting, and growth to supporting optimum stage-related feeding and solving feeding problems.

-- Differentiate among primary, secondary, and tertiary intervention in addressing child feeding problems, as well as identify distinctions between education and psychotherapy.
+- Differentiate among providing education and doing treatment in addressing child feeding problems, as well as know how to avoid straying into doing psychotherapy.

-- Enact secondary intervention by addressing growth faltering, weight acceleration, poor food acceptance, and special needs.
+- Enact secondary intervention (detailed assessment and treatment) by addressing growth faltering, weight acceleration, poor food acceptance, and special needs.

 - Make fdSatter- and ecSatter-consistent treatment plans, and learn to enact those plans in clinical sessions.